Hillsong Worship: Background

 The group was formed in 1983 in Sydney, Australia, where they were located at Hillsong Church, while now they are spread across the globe.
-Their members have gone on to individually successful careers, the likes of Darlene Zschech, Marty Sampson, Brooke Fraser, Reuben Morgan, and Joel Houston.
 The group was called Hillsong Live until June 2014, when they took the name Hillsong Worship.

 History

 Hillsong Worship released its first album, Spirit and Truth, in 1988.
 In 1996, Shout to the Lord was their first album in partnership with Integrity Music as part of the Hosanna!
 Music series.

-All of the group's albums since 2004 have been charted in Australia and two albums, For All You've Done and Open Heaven / River Wild, have reached number one on the Australian ARIA Albums Chart.
+All of the group's albums since 2004 have charted in Australia, and two albums, For All You've Done and Open Heaven / River Wild, have reached number one on the Australian ARIA Albums Chart.
 The group has also seen twelve albums chart on the Billboard magazine charts, where there have been placements on the Christian Albums and the Heatseekers Albums charts (those were For All You've Done, God He Reigns, and Mighty to Save).
 Their albums Saviour King, This Is Our God, Faith + Hope + Love, A Beautiful Exchange, God Is Able, Cornerstone, Glorious Ruins, No Other Name, and Open Heaven / River Wild have charted on the Billboard 200 and Christian Albums charts.

 In 2018, Hillsong Worship won the Grammy Award for Best Contemporary Christian Music Performance/Song with "What a Beautiful Name".

-Their albums have been recorded by the labels Hillsong Music, Sony Music, Integrity Music, Epic Records, Columbia Records, and Sparrow Records.
+Over the years, their albums have been recorded by the labels Hillsong Music, Sony Music, Integrity Music, Epic Records, Columbia Records, and Sparrow Records.